-Leah Hampton of Waynesville, NC, is the winner of the 2012 Doris Betts Fiction Prize competition for her story “The Saint.”
-Hampton will receive a prize of $250 from the North Carolina Writers Network, and her story will be published in the North Carolina Literary Review’s 2013 issue.
+Brad Field of Wilmington is the winner of the 2015 Doris Betts Fiction Prize competition for his story “Achmed’s Lesson.”
+Field will receive a prize of $250 from the North Carolina Writers Network, and his story will be published in the North Carolina Literary Review’s 25th issue in 2016.

-Published since 1992 by East Carolina University and the North Carolina Literary and Historical Association, the North Carolina Literary Review has won numerous awards and citations, most recently the 2014 Phoenix Award for Significant Editorial Achievement from the Council of Editors of Learned Journals.
-Fiction Editor Liza Wieland is the author of three novels and three collections of short stories and four novels, including Land of Enchantment, just out this year.
+Published since 1992 at East Carolina University, the North Carolina Literary Review has won numerous awards and citations, most recently the 2014 Phoenix Award for Significant Editorial Achievement from the Council of Editors of Learned Journals.
+Fiction Editor Liza Wieland is the author of three collections of short stories and four novels, including Land of Enchantment, just out this year.

-A two-year subscription to NCLR will include the 2012 issue, featuring the first and second place stories from the 2011 Betts competition, as well as the 2013 issue, featuring stories from this year’s competition.
-Subscribe by June 1 to avoid postage charges.
+A two-year subscription to NCLR will include the 2015 issue, featuring the winner from the 2014 Betts competition, as well as the 2016 issue, featuring Field’s winning story from this year’s competition.
+NCLR subscription information.

 North Carolina Literary Review